Back

 HOW I SOLVED IT

-Designed an inline rich-text editor with contextual toolbar.
-Font, size, weight, alignment, links all available without leaving the panel.
-Toolbar placement was the hardest design call in the build: tested fixed-top, sidebar, and contextual-on-selection.
+An inline rich-text editor with a contextual toolbar.
+Toolbar placement was the hardest design call in the build I tested fixed-top, sidebar, and contextual-on-selection.
 Final placement docks away from the canvas and surfaces only on selection.
+The principle: the tool should never compete with the work.

 STRATEGIC VALUE